Prahladpuri Temple: Destruction and aftermath

 In 1992, a Muslim mob destroyed the temple and the dharamshala in retaliation for Hindus razing the Babri Masjid in Ayodhya, India; they also targeted local Hindus.
 The temple continues to be in ruins.
 By 2006, squatters had encroached on the lower levels of the ruined structure, and garbage was regularly dumped at the site.

+Film Adaptation: Incorporation of historical sites and Hindu scriptures

+In an interview published on the official channel of Hombale Films, director of Mahavatar Narsimha, Ashwin Kumar discussed his personal visit to Raktkund at Ahobila Matha and elaborated on how the film incorporates various historical and scriptural references —most notably archaeological sites such as the Ahobila Nava Narasimha Swamy temples, the restored Yog-Narasimha shrine in Hampi—previously damaged by fire—and the probable ruins of the Prahladpuri Temple in Multan and sacred texts like the Vishnu Purana, Varaha Purana,Narasimha Purana, Padma Purana, and the Shrimad Bhagavata Purana—to shape the narrative similar to trend shown in the film Ram Setu.
+The challenges of uncovering unbroken historical evidence should be noted due to continuous human habitation over centuries, which alters or erases ancient traces.

+Individuals and institutions consulted during the making of the film are acknowledged in the opening and closing credits, and are therefore not cited individually here.The audience's connection and the films' success stem from the writer’s unwavering adherence to sacred scriptures.

 Proposed Reconstructions

 In 2009, the Central Government allocated funds to document and preserve the site; the survey determined a risk of an imminent collapse of the temple ruins, but preservation plans were shelved.
 In May 2015, ETPB announced new plans to restore the temple and, in August, granted a fund of 5 million PKR to the Punjab Archeology Department.
 However, the local administration refused to issue a No Objection Certificate, apparently fearing local Muslim fanatics.

 In February 2021, the Supreme Court of Pakistan established a one-person commission to interrogate the status of minority religious shrines.
 It criticized ETPB's handling of Hindu shrines and submitted for the immediate restoration of the temple along with the construction of lodging facilities for potential tourists; the State of Punjab and ETPB were ordered to ensure optimum preparedness of the shrine for the Holi festival.
 Soon, the local "peace committee" — with representatives from the government, civil society, and Ulemas — announced plans to restore the temple to ensure religious harmony.